jpaw/jdp/jdp-plain/README.txt

 @Default

 Qualifiers are optional.
 Named("String") can be used.
-Q: Can the parameter be supplied dynamically?